posterior/treecat/README.md

 (e.g. 1 for a categorical variable, 0 for missing data, or `k` for an ordinal value with minimum 0 and maximum `k`).

-Tree-Cat is the following generative model:
+TreeCat is the following generative model:
 ```bugs
 E ~ UniformSpanningTree(V)    # An undirected tree.
 for v in V: